 The person in the video is Michael Ellsberg.
-He is a former client of mine, a huge fan of my work (as I am of his), and author of an upcoming book titled, The Education of Millionaires (affiliate link).
+He is a former client of mine, a huge fan of my work (as I am of his), and author of the book, The Education of Millionaires (affiliate link).
 He is one of the best networkers I know and in researching his book, got meetings with something like 25 millionaires and 4 billionaires.
 Needless to say, he knows how to open doors.

 To give you some context for the video, the book is a lightning rod of controversy as it argues that most people over-value the role of academic education and massively undervalue the role of self-education.
 You might not agree with the premise of the book, but what he shares in terms of the supplemental career skills (not taught in schools) is spot on.

 In the video, he is speaking to a group of college and high school drop outs called Thiel Fellows-named after Billionaire Peter Thiels.